Pay-Per-Minute Billing Models

 Riding a bus just isn’t good enough for a robust solution.
 You would end up depending on too many other organisations.
 Uptime guarantees require guaranteed environments.
 Connectivity and resource availability should not be impacted by neighbours using the same public environment.
 That means that your systems should be run on a dedicated environment, minimising shared components as much as possible.
 These bespoke environments are harder to build and support.
 That is why it is critical to find a partner that can deliver on performance and uptime, along with guaranteeing the service you need for your business.

-If you would like to ditch the public bus, get in touch with me by email so we can speak further.
+If you would like to ditch the public bus, get in touch so we can speak further.